-The Contractor
+The Principal Contractor

-The person or people that undertake the project have the day-to-day responsibility for health and safety on the site during the construction phase and therefore are key to developing a construction phase plan.
+The person or people that undertake the project have the day to day responsibility for health and safety on the site during the construction phase.
 The control of the site and any contractors used on site will be managed by the Site Manager.
-The Site Manager must ensure that there is perimeter control of the site; anyone entering the site is inducted, supervised and is competent to operate.
+The Site Manager must ensure that there is perimeter control of the site; anyone entering the site is inducted, supervised and also competent to operate.
 The sequencing of elements of the build have to be considered, as some activities that can coincide introduce new risks.
 For instance, using a crane to place parts of a structure may involve suspending a load which could fall on others while excavation work is taking place nearby.